polo123qwe/Skynet/README.md

   </a>
 </p>

 <b>Skynet</b> is a Discord Bot based off discord.js.
-It's currently being developed by members of the MAL Central Club on MyAnimeList for their Discord Chat.
+It's currently being developed by members of the Anime Discord server.

 ### Installation